Dr. Guido Kroemer on Autophagy, Caloric Restriction Mimetics, Fasting & Protein Acetylation

 - Rhonda: Hello, everyone.
 Today I'm sitting here with Dr. Guido Kroemer, who is a professor at the University of Paris Descartes.
 He is a cell biologist who has made major contributions to understanding the role mitochondria play in cell death.
 He has also published numerous publications in the fields of cell biology, cancer biology, immunology, aging, and autophagy.
 The latter of which, I suspect, we're probably going to talk a lot about today because it's such an important topic.

 - Dr. Kroemer: So, autophagy is a spectacular phenomenon in cell biology, one that you can see with your eyes because cells become vacuolated when this process is induced.
 So you can see it by light microscopy and better, of course, by electron microscopy.
 It is a process that consists in sequestering portions of the cytoplasm of the cell and then digesting them to recycle the material and to degrade macromolecules into micromolecules, metabolites, and to allow rebuilding the structures that have been destroyed.
 So technically, it works in the sense that the mouth that is involved in this self-digestion process is the autophagosome.
 So, it will sequester portions of the cell in the cytoplasm.
-It can be an entire organelles including mitochondria, it can be protein aggregates, it can be bacteria or viruses that invade the cell, and this autophagosome, once it closes, will fuse with the lysosomes, which is the sort of stomach of the cell.
-And in the lysosome, it has been fusing with the autophagosome, which is then called Autophagolysosome, the luminal content will then be digested.
+It can be entire organelles including mitochondria, it can be protein aggregates, it can be bacteria or viruses that invade the cell, and this autophagosome, once it closes, will fuse with the lysosomes, which is the sort of stomach of the cell.
+And in the lysosome, that has been fusing with the autophagosome, which is then called Autophagolysosome, the luminal content will then be digested.

 - Rhonda: So you mentioned the digesting of these multiple organelles or mitochondria, but also protein aggregates, and viruses, bacteria, pieces of chromatin, and things all seem to be sort of things that at least in the sense, if you're looking at the aggregates, and you know, damage that occurs in a cell, seems to be something that's associated with aging in general.
 So it's sort of like, kind of seems like it's getting rid of all these damaging, potentially damaging, not just aging but also obviously, an infection.
 But this process is getting rid of these damaging, potentially damaging molecules and aggregates and mitochondria which are defective.
 What is the actual goal of autophagy is?
 Like you said, is to get rid of these defective things to then provide energy?